*CORONAVIRUS COVID-19 STATEMENT*

 Clinical Virology and Advice

-We have a team of four consultant clinical virologists (2.8 whole time equivalent) together with trainees.
-The team provides clinical advice to Doctors and other Health Care Professionals on all aspects of virology, including diagnosis, management and prevention of viral infections, and vaccination.
+We have a team of three consultant clinical virologists (2.8 whole time equivalent) together with trainees.
+The team provides clinical advice to Doctors and other Health Care Professionals on all aspects of Virology including diagnosis, management and prevention of viral infections, and vaccination.

 Please note that we regret that we cannot offer advice directly to members of the public, who should contact their healthcare provider.